"Why Iteration is not Innovation"

 Watch our recorded WEBINAR!

 If you’re the head of digital or the lead software stakeholder in a company, the buck stops with you when it comes to software development… heavy wears the crown and all that.
 But one of the biggest obstacles to doing that job efficiently is your team’s burn rate.
-Especially if you’re a startup or a small/medium-sized business, you can’t afford to waste half a million dollars every year on a team that isn’t right-sized to the software project(s) you’re working on.
+Especially if you’re a startup or a small/midsize business, you can’t afford to waste half a million dollars every year on a team that isn’t right-sized to the software project(s) you’re working on.
 But where does that waste often come from?

 Design strategists and/or solutions architects.